Sharcoux/rn-css/README.md

 ### <ins>Typescript:</ins>

 For Typescript, `shared` will always be typed with `unknown`.
 You need to manually declare the type of your shared object.
-Be careful: you won't have typecheck this way.
-We don't have any better way for now.
+Read the Theming section to learn more about workarounds.

 ```typescript
 // Create your theme